mwa-templates/template-maven-pom-project/README.md

 ### Setup in GitHub

-Besides doing some basic settings (like "Wikis", "Projects", "Issues", "Merge buttons", etc.), you need to add the following repository secret:
+Besides doing some basic settings (like "Wikis", "Projects", "Issues", "Merge buttons", etc.), you need to create a personal access token and add it as the following repository secret:

 	GH_WORKFLOW_TOKEN

-This must be a personal access token with at least the scopes `repo` and `write:packages`.
-It is used in some workflows instead of `GITHUB_TOKEN` (which is provided by GitHub) because the latter does not trigger new workflows after pushing code changes with it.
-If you plan to use the [GitHub Site Plugin](https://github.com/github/maven-plugins) for site deployment, the `user` scope should also be selected.
+This token is used in some workflows instead of `{{github.token}}` (which is provided by GitHub) because the latter does not trigger new workflows after pushing code changes with it.
+Additionally, it might not have all required scopes, therefore at least the scopes `repo` and `write:packages` should be selected.
+If you plan to use this token for authentication in the [GitHub Site Maven Plugin](https://github.com/github/maven-plugins), the `user` scope should also be selected.

 ### Source code adjustments